Chapter 5 Annotations

 For the exercise we will be using this data and chart:

-This dataset is called timeseries_travel_data which shows car travel usage data from April 2020 - December 2021, compared to a pre-covid baseline.
+This dataset is called timeseries_travel_data which shows car travel usage data from April 2020 to December 2021, compared to a pre-COVID-19 baseline.

 month_year transport date usage